DataDog/integrations-core/openai/README.md

 <!-- xxz tabs xxx -->
 <!-- xxx tab "API Key" xxx -->

-**Note**: This setup method will only collect  `openai.api.usage.*` metrics.
+**Note**: This setup method only collects `openai.api.usage.*` metrics.
 To collect all metrics provided by this integration, also follow the APM setup instructions.

 ### Installation